Skip to main content

 Base Rate tracker mortgage

-The rate on your tracker mortgage will reduce in line with the T&Cs.
-If your mortgage offer states your product has a 'rate cap', the rate won't go above that level.
-If your mortgage offer states that you have a 'rate floor', the rate won't go below that level.
+The rate on your tracker mortgage will decrease in line with the T&Cs.
+If your mortgage offer states your product has a 'rate floor', the rate won't go below that level.

 Frequently asked questions